-Citrix Smart Tools includes an auto-install function that automatically installs the agent on new and existing servers in your resource location.
-On Linux, inbound access over port 22 (SSH) is required for agent auto-install.
-On Windows, inbound access over port 3389 (RDP) is required for agent auto-install.
+Citrix Smart Tools includes a function that can install the agent automatically on new servers in your resource location.
+To do this on Linux servers, inbound access over port 22 (SSH) is required.
+On Windows servers, inbound access over port 3389 (RDP) is required.

-After the agent is installed, you can shut down these ports (if required) as further communication between your servers and Citrix Smart Tools occurs over port 443 (outbound HTTPS) only.
+After the agent is installed, you can shut down these ports if needed as further communication between your servers and Citrix Smart Tools occurs over port 443 (outbound HTTPS) only.
 For more information, see the Smart Tools Agent section.

 For Citrix XenServer resource locations: If a Windows machine acts as a connector, ensure that Windows Management Instrumentation (WMI) and inbound connections on TCP port 135 (DCOM port) are enabled on your Windows VM template.
 If a Linux machine acts as a connector, ensure that Remote Desktop Services and inbound connections on TCP port 3389 are enabled on your Windows VM template.
 For more information, see Automatic Agent installation on Citrix XenServer provisioned VMs

 If your resource location is behind a proxy, the Smart Tools Agent requires a pass-through connection to the proxy server.
 For more information about configuring proxy settings for the Smart Tools Agent, see Use the Citrix Smart Tools Agent behind a proxy.